atenfyr/UAssetAPI/docs/src/guide/basic.md

 UAssetAPI is only one layer of abstraction above the raw binary format, which means that it essentially gives you full access to every single aspect of a .uasset file.
 This means that performing very complex operations can be quite a challenge, so keep experimenting!

 You may find it useful while learning to export assets into JSON through the `.SerializeJSON()` method or through UAssetGUI, as the JSON format very closely mirrors the way that assets are laid out in UAssetAPI.
-You can also find lots of examples for UAssetAPI syntax and usage in the [unit tests](https://github.com/atenfyr/UAssetAPI/blob/master/UAssetAPI.Tests/AssetUnitTests.cs).
+You can also find some more examples for UAssettAPI syntax and usage under the [More Examples](extras.md) page, and even more examples in the [unit tests](https://github.com/atenfyr/UAssetAPI/blob/master/UAssetAPI.Tests/AssetUnitTests.cs).